Bob Houghton

 Robert Douglas Houghton (born 30 October 1947) is an English football manager and former player.
 His career has spanned over 30 years and 10 countries.
-He is most famous for taking Swedish club Malmö FF to the 1979 European Cup final, where they lost to Nottingham Forest.
+He guided Swedish club Malmö FF to the 1979 European Cup final, where they lost to Nottingham Forest.

+At 31 years old, Bob Houghton became the youngest coach ever to reach a major UEFA final with Malmö FF, 1979 runner-up.

 Career

 Early career

 During his brief playing career, Houghton was a midfielder for Fulham (1966–69) and Brighton & Hove Albion (1969–70).
 Houghton was one of the youngest coaches ever to manage in English senior football, being appointed player-manager of Hastings United in the Southern League at only 23.
 During that period, he was a star pupil of coaching guru Allen Wade, who was the technical director of the Football Association between 1963 and 83.
 In the early 1970s Houghton also managed Maidstone United and worked as an assistant to Bobby Robson at Ipswich Town.

 Malmö FF

 He became the manager of Swedish top flight side Malmö FF in 1974.
 Houghton guided them to success domestically and internationally, reaching the 1979 European Cup final, losing 1–0 against Nottingham Forest.
-The team was all based on local players who came from within 60 km from Malmö.
+The Swedish team was all based on local players who came from within 60 km from Malmö.
 It was the first and so far only time a Swedish team has reached the European Cup final.

 He also won the Swedish championship and Svenska Cupen several times and was runner-up in the Intercontinental Cup in 1979 as Nottingham Forest declined to participate, losing against Olimpia from Paraguay.